SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ![](Case_Study_2_files/figure-html/histogram_statistics-2.png)<!-- -->

-##### 5. Presented below is a table of the number count of the participants in the survey by genders.If there are blanks in gender data, they will be assigned NA.
+##### 4.c.1 Presented below is a table of the number count of the participants in the survey by genders.
+If there are blanks in gender data, they will be assigned NA.
 Therefore the gender column in the table will have females, males and NA.

 ```r